-- 2. In the context of the implementation of the so-called UCITS III Directive (Directive 85/611/EEC as amended by Directives 2001/107/EC and 2001/108/EC), the issue has arisen whether or to what extent some financial instruments could be considered eligible investments (i.e. "eligible assets") for a UCITS in compliance with the relevant provisions of the UCITS Directive, in particular the definitions of "transferable securities" under Art.
+- 1.In the context of the implementation of the so-called UCITS III Directive (Directive 85/611/EEC as amended by Directives 2001/107/EC and 2001/108/EC), the issue has arisen whether or to what extent some financial instruments could be considered eligible investments (i.e. "eligible assets") for a UCITS in compliance with the relevant provisions of the UCITS Directive, in particular the definitions of "transferable securities" under Art.
 1(8), of "money market instruments" under Art.
 1(9) and the list of authorised investments under Art.
-19. - 3.
+19. - 2.
 The even implementation and interpretation of EU legislation is a crucial dimension of the building up of the internal market in financial services.
 The European Commission has identified the need to clarify certain definitions of eligible assets of the UCITS Directive as short term priority for the implementation of the amendments made by Directive 2001/108/EC of 21 January 2002 to the UCITS Directive.
-This approach was endorsed at the European Securities Committee meeting of 5th July 2004. - 4.
+This approach was endorsed at the European Securities Committee meeting of 5th July 2004. - 3.
 In view of this, DG Internal Market has indicated that it intends to make use of the delegated powers conferred by Art.
 53a of the UCITS Directive to the Commission, to clarify some of the definitions pertaining to eligible assets which are contained in the UCITS Directive.
 In its preparation of possible draft comitology instruments, the Commission requested technical advice of CESR by publishing a mandate to CESR on 28th October 2004: "The Formal Mandate to CESR for Advice on Possible Modifications to the UCITS Directive in the Form of Clarification of Definitions concerning Eligible Assets for Investments of UCITS".
-The text of the mandate is set out in each specific section of CESR's Level 2 advice. - 5.
-The adoption of implementing legislation on eligible assets of UCITS has been included into the list of priority actions in the Commission Green Paper on the enhancement of the EU framework for investment funds, published 14th July 2005. - 6.
-CESR draws the attention of the respondents to the fact that the draft advice on the eligible assets of UCITS relates closely to the conduct of business rules as stated by the UCITS Directive, to be applied in the collective investment management activity.
-As mentioned in the mandate of the CESR Expert Group on Investment Management, CESR will carry out work on the conduct of business rules on Level 3 of the Lamfalussy procedure regarding collective investment management. - 7.
-It should be stressed that CESR's draft technical advice should not be perceived as legal text, even if it is precise to facilitate its comprehension in the consultation phase.
-It is the responsibility of the Commission to draft a proposal for comitology instruments taking into account the technical advice provided by CESR.

-8. Preparation of the advice is being undertaken by the Expert Group on Investment Management.
+The text of the mandate is set out in each specific section of CESR's Level 2 advice. - 4.
+The adoption of implementing legislation on eligible assets of UCITS has been included into the list of priority actions in the Commission Green Paper on the enhancement of the EU framework for investment funds, published 14th July 2005. - 5.
+It should be stressed that CESR's technical advice should not be perceived as legal text, even if it is precise to facilitate its comprehension.
+It is the responsibility of the Commission to draft a proposal for comitology instruments taking into account the technical advice provided by CESR. - 6.A feedback statement (CESR/06-013) accompanying the advice explains the decisions taken by CESR in response to the major points raised during the public consultations by market participants. - 7.To offer its proposals, CESR organised two consultations and two open hearings in order to have input on the proposals from market participants (both from the professionals and from investors).
+It also conducted extensive discussions with the members of the Consultative Working Group. - 8.
+Preparation of the advice has been undertaken by the Expert Group on Investment Management.
 The Group is chaired by Mr Lamberto Cardia, Chairman of the Italian securities regulator, the Commissione nazionale per le società e la Borsa (CONSOB) and supported by Mr Jarkko Syyrilä from the CESR Secretariat.
 The Expert Group set up two working sub-groups on this issue, coordinated by Mme Pauline Leclerc-Glorieux from the AMF and Mr Dan Waters from the FSA.
 The Expert Group is assisted by the Consultative Working Group on Investment Management composed of 16 market practitioners and consumers' representatives.